 We hear you.
 Margin compression is challenging, especially these days.
-Which is why it’s critical to develop efficient advertising campaigns – messages that use data gleaned from billions of shopper behaviors in real-time and deliver ads that result in high-quality sales opportunities for your team – to maintain profitability in a challenging market.
+Which is why it’s critical to engage an automotive advertising agency like Dealer.com to develop efficient advertising campaigns – messages that use data gleaned from billions of shopper behaviors in real-time and deliver ads that result in high-quality sales opportunities for your team – to maintain profitability in a challenging market.

 Here’s what you must consider about advertising efficiently.

 Buyers Want This to Be Easy

 Mobile shoppers are far more likely to ‘click to call you’ from the search ad they see (and/or get directions to visit) if your ads address their individual desires (What’s my payment on a 2018 truck lease?
 How many are in stock?) especially if shoppers visited your website before.
 You need to consider how your ad content will adjust to gain interest from the most likely shoppers, both the message they see and level of aggressiveness needed to place it above competitors.
 For example, are you bidding more to deliver a specific new vehicle ad to the person who visited that car on your website last week?
 If you’re not, you need to be (The technology is called Retargeting Lists for Search Ads, or RLSA).
 Make it easy for shoppers, especially high-income, high-spending shoppers, to do business with you.
 Don’t limit your ad delivery to shoppers browsing Google search engine results pages.

 The good news is that dealers using effective marketing practices online receive as much as four times more traffic to their online listings, an increase that drives a 15 percent improvement to their new car turn, according to vAuto, a Cox Automotive brand.